Diffusion Models for Open-Vocabulary Segmentation: Experiments

 \subsection{Ablations}

-Next, we ablate the components of our method on VOC and Context datasets.
-In this case, only SD is employed as a feature extractor.
-We remove individual components of our method and measure the change in segmentation performance.
-The results are summarised in \cref{tab:ablation}.
+Next, we ablate the components of \NAME{} on VOC and Context datasets.
+For these experiments, only SD is employed as a feature extractor.
+We remove individual components and measure the change in segmentation performance, summarising the results in \cref{tab:ablation}.
+Our first observation is that background prototypes have a major impact on performance.
+When removing them from consideration, we instead threshold the similarity scores of the images with the foreground prototypes (set to 0.72, determined via grid search); in this case, the performance drops significantly, which again highlights the importance of leveraging contextual priors.

-Our first observation is that considering background prototypes does indeed have a major impact on performance.
-When removing them from consideration, we instead threshold the similarity scores of the images with the foreground prototypes (set at 0.75, determined via grid search); in this case, the performance drops significantly, which again highlights the importance of leveraging contextual priors.
 On Context, the impact is less significant, likely due to the fact that the dataset contains ``stuff'' categories.
 Removing the \textit{instance-} and \textit{part-level} prototypes also negatively affects performance.
 Additionally, removing the category pre-filtering has a major impact.
 We hypothesize that this introduces spurious correlations between prototypes of different classes.
-On Context, the ``stuff'' filtering is equally important.
+On Context, ``stuff'' filtering is also important.

-Next, we evaluate the importance of using an unsupervised segmentation technique (CutLER~\cite{wang2023cutler}) to obtain foreground/background prototypes.
-Instead of a segmentation method, one can threshold the attribution maps obtained directly through the diffusion process.
-However, we find that this reduces performance on both datasets.
-Overall, the background prototypes and pre-filtering contribute the most towards the overall performance.
+We again consider the importance of using an unsupervised segmenter, CutLER, for prototype mask extractions, using thresholding instead.
+We find this slightly reduces performance in this setting as well.
+Overall, background prototypes and pre-filtering contribute the most.

 Finally, we measure the effect of varying the size of the support set $N$ in \cref{fig:n_samples}.
-We find that even at a low number of samples for each query, our method already shows competitive performance.
-With increasing the number of samples, the performance improves, saturating at around 128.
-This is likely due to generating redundant prototypes when support sets are large.
+We find that \NAME{} already shows strong performance even at a low number of samples for each query.
+With increasing the number of samples, the performance improves, saturating at around $N=32$. which we use in our main experiments.